Baldwin Market

 The Baldwin Market is a historic retail shop building in Eugene, Oregon, United States.

 History

 The building was constructed at some point between 1912 and 1920.
-As the Baldwin Market, it became the principal market - and therefore a community hub - in its neighbourhood between 1920, when it was renovated and established as a shop by Earl and Eva Baldwin, and 1946, when Jesse Ash and his family, who had acquired the building in 1941, sold it and moved their business to a nearby location to the south.
+It became the principal market - and therefore a community hub - in its neighbourhood between 1920, when it was renovated and established as a shop by Earl and Eva Baldwin, and 1946, when Jesse Ash and his family, who had acquired the building in 1941, sold it and moved their business to a nearby location to the south.
 It is now the only two-story false-fronted commercial building in Eugene, and therefore the only representative of the style which dominated Oregon's commercial wooden architecture during the 19th century.

 The building was listed on the National Register of Historic Places in 1996.
 As of 2021, it houses a massage center and a cafe.